How to Attach Cable to Winch Drum

 4. Even Winding

-• Technique: When winding the cable onto the drum, it’s crucial to do so evenly.
+• Technique: When winding the cable onto the drum, it’s central to do so evenly.
 This prevents the cable from piling up on one side of the drum, which can cause imbalances and operational issues.

 • Method: Wind the cable in neat, tight, and even layers.
 If you notice any overlaps or gaps, unwind and correct these areas.